JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 ### Inheritance in multiplatform projects

-In [multiplatform projects](mpp-intro.md), there comes one more restriction: direct subclasses of sealed classes must reside in the same source set.
-It applies to sealed classes without the [`expect`/`actual`](mpp-connect-to-apis.md) modifiers.
+There is one more inheritance restriction in [multiplatform projects](mpp-intro.md): direct subclasses of sealed classes must reside in the same source set.
+It applies to sealed classes without the [`expect` and `actual` modifiers]((mpp-connect-to-apis.md)).

-A sealed class can be declared as `expect` in a common source set and have `actual` implementations in platform source sets.
-In this case, both `expect` and `actual` classes can have subclasses in their source sets.
+If a sealed class is declared as `expect` in a common source set and have `actual` implementations in platform source sets, both `expect` and `actual` versions can have subclasses in their source sets.
 Moreover, if you use a [hierarchical structure](mpp-share-on-platforms.md#share-code-on-similar-platforms), you can create subclasses in any source set between the `expect` and `actual` declarations.

 [Learn more about the hierarchical structure of multiplatform projects](mpp-share-on-platforms.md#share-code-on-similar-platforms).

 ## Sealed classes and when expression